GiulioFede/LoomNet/README.md

 :warning: The paper is under review and the code will be released soon.

 ## :blue_book:  <a href="https://arxiv.org/pdf/2507.05499" target="_blank">ArXiv Paper</a>
+## ⭐ Star this repo to stay updated on the code release — and if you appreciate our work :relaxed:

 ![Teaser](https://github.com/GiulioFede/LoomNet/blob/main/github_files/teaser.jpg)